nautobot/nautobot/nautobot/docs/development/getting-started.md

 To start Nautobot, select "Run Without Debugging" or "Start Debugging" from the Run menu.
 Once Nautobot has started, you will be prompted to open a browser to connect to Nautobot.

+!!! note
+    You can run tests with `nautobot-server test --config=nautobot/core/tests/nautobot_config.py` while inside the Container.

 #### Special Workflow for Containers on Remote Servers

 A slightly different workflow is needed when the container is running on a ssh connected server.
 VScode will not offer the "Reopen in Container" option on a remote connected server.